 What do the missionaries say?
 How is tithing spent?

 Other than hearsay or Mormon folklore, what is the source for this idea that no Mormon leaders are paid?
 According to Preach My Gospel, an official missionary tool of the Church:

 “Tithing funds are used to support the ongoing activities of the Church, such as building and maintaining temples and meetinghouses, carrying the gospel to all the world, conducting temple and family history work, and many other worldwide activities.
 Tithing does not pay local Church leaders, who serve without receiving payment of any kind.”

 Tithing is the ten percent members pay annually.
-This is what the missionaries teach from, and it should clear up first and foremost, where and how members’ tithing contributions are spent, and it is not on compensation for General Authorities.
+This is what the missionaries teach from, and it should clear up where and how members’ tithing contributions are spent, and it is not on compensation for General Authorities.
 That revenue comes from somewhere else, which will be discussed.
 Speaking in the context of local callings the missionary manual says: